tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * [Preventing Money Laundering](https://doi.org/10.1109/ICNSC.2019.8743234)

-Comment to students that there are several deep mathematical concepts behind neural networks that are beyond the scope of Today's class.
+Explain to students that there are several deep mathematical concepts behind neural networks that are beyond the scope of Today's class.

 Explain to students that this week, we will give an intuitive introduction to the components that make up a neural network and how they work together to learn.